-Mr. Grim has held Data Center Management and Director positions, and Senior Systems & Security Engineer positions at Fortune 500 companies Fidelity Investments (Boston) and Thompson Financial (Boston), and BAE systems.
+Mr. Grim has held Data Center Management and Director positions, and Senior Management, Systems, and Security Engineer positions at Fortune 500 companies such as Fidelity Investments (Boston), Thompson Financial (Boston), and BAE systems.

 Mr. Grim volunteers giving free cyber security awareness presentations to local businesses and community organizations; we help people learn how to be safe and secure online.

 Butch Zachrel Vice President, Cyber & OSINT Analytics